rust-lang/book/src/ch19-03-advanced-traits.md

 However, associated functions that are not methods don’t have a `self` parameter.
 When there are multiple types or traits that define non-method functions with the same function name, Rust doesn't always know which type you mean unless you use *fully qualified syntax*.
+For example, in Listing 19-19 we create a trait for an animal shelter that wants to name all baby dogs *Spot*.
-For example, the `Animal` trait in Listing 19-19 has the associated non-method function `baby_name`, and the `Animal` trait is implemented for the struct `Dog`.
-There’s also an associated non-method function `baby_name` defined on `Dog` directly.
+We make an `Animal` trait with an associated non-method function `baby_name`.
+The `Animal` trait is implemented for the struct `Dog`, on which we also provide an associated non-method function `baby_name` directly.

 <span class="filename">Filename: src/main.rs</span>